Olivera2708/FastTypingPublic/README.md

 ### Result Storage
 - Access all your performance data in one convenient location.
-- Explore the score section to review your progress.
+- Explore the charts section to review your progress.

 ## Personal Statistics
-Explore My Profile to access an array of insightful statistics:
+Explore your profile to access an array of insightful statistics:
-- Title Achievement
 - Trophy Count
 - Games Played, Saved, and Submitted
 - Best and Worst Performances